The Art of Upcycling Furniture: Why I Do It and Why You Should Too

 4. Preserving History

 There's something special about giving new life to old furniture.
-Each piece has a history and a story, and by upcycling, I preserve that heritage.
+Each piece has a history and a story and by upcycling, I’m preserving that.

 Home Office upcycles: The laminate units were painted black and a new desktop made from a kitchen worktop.
 The small desk was an old desk that got covered with oak stick on vinyl and the chair was stripped back and the arms varnished and reupholstered.